-BEN BERMAN GHAN is a third-year English major with minors in Philosophy and Writing and Rhetoric at UofT St. George campus.
+BEN BERMAN GHAN is a fourth-year English major with minors in Philosophy and Writing and Rhetoric at UofT St. George campus.
 He knows an unnerving amount of comic book trivia, and sleeps with Ray Bradbury and Kurt Vonnegut books stuffed into his pillows.
 Ben’s first book Wychman Road was published in January 2016, he thinks a lot about aliens.
 Ben’s feelings about being Fiction Editor are similar to that of a man stranded on a moon for centuries finally making contact with his own kind.
 He’s a bit pleased.

 GRAPHIC FICTION EDITOR

-JULIA BARTEL is a second-year English student at the University of Toronto.
+JULIA BARTEL is a third-year English student at the University of Toronto.
 As a child, she wrote stories about guide dogs lost in Central Park and mistreated dogs who ran away from home.
 Luckily, the trend of dog protagonists has not continued on in her writing today, though creative writing is still her favorite pastime.
 The rest of her time is spent getting lost in the stationery section of Indigo.
 Her love affair with speculative fiction began when she devoured Eragon at age twelve, and she can’t wait to put that love to work on the Editorial Board.